VinePPO: Refining Credit Assignment in RL Training of LLMs: Why and How Value Networks Fail

-\paragraph{Accuracy} \Cref{fig:value_scatter} presents the distribution of value predictions at each reasoning step.
-The errors produced by \methodname{} and PPO differ significantly.
+In this section, we analyze the performance gap between PPO and \methodname{} by focusing on their value predictions—their only difference.
+First, We establish a \emph{``ground truth''} value at each reasoning step within trajectories by running $256$ MC samples and averaging the returns.
+Next, We compare the value predictions against this ground truth\footnote{The return of sampled trajectory starting from a step is a bernoulli random variable.
+Let $\theta$ denote the true success probability.
+Our estimator, $\bar{X} = \frac{1}{256}\sum_{i=1}^{256} X_i$, has variance $\frac{\theta(1-\theta)}{256}$.
+At $\theta = 0.5$ (maximal variance), this becomes $\frac{0.25}{256} \approx 0.001$.}.
+We present the results for \deepseekname, our biggest model, on the MATH dataset (all results in \Cref{sec:appendix:val_analysis}). \paragraph{Accuracy} \Cref{fig:value_scatter} presents the distribution of value predictions at each reasoning step.
 VinePPO's estimates are unbiased, with variance peaking at 0.5 and dropping to zero at 0 and 1.
-PPO's value network shows high bias, often misclassifying bad states (ground truth near 0) as good and vice versa.
-To further visualize accuracy, we classify a value prediction as ``correct'' if it falls within 0.05 of the ground truth.
-The accuracy of this formulation is shown in \hyperref[fig:value_acc_threshold]{Figure 11.a}.
-PPO's value network starts with low accuracy, gradually improving to 65\%. \methodname{}, however, consistently achieves 70-90\% accuracy throughout training.
+PPO's value network shows high bias and often misclassifies bad states (ground truth near 0) as good and vice versa.
+We define a prediction as ``correct'' if it is within 0.05 of the ground truth.
+As shown in \Cref{fig:value_threshold_acc} PPO's value network starts with low accuracy, gradually improving to 65\%.
+In contrast, \methodname{} consistently achieves 70-90\% accuracy throughout training.

-\paragraph{Top Action Identification} In value-based RL, ranking actions correctly is more crucial than absolute value accuracy.
-While PPO, as a policy gradient method, requires accurate value estimates to compute meaningful advantages, it is still a compelling question whether PPO's value network, despite its bias, can maintain correct action ranking.
-To investigate, we sample five new next steps from the same initial state and evaluate if the method correctly identifies the resulting next state with the highest ground truth value.
-As shown in \hyperref[fig:value_acc_threshold]{Figure 11.b}, PPO's value network performs near chance levels for much of the training, with slight improvements over time.
-In contrast, \methodname{} consistently identifies the top action with high accuracy throughout training.
+\paragraph{Top Action Identification} In value-based RL, accurately ranking actions is more important than accurate value estimates.
+While PPO, a policy-based method, depends heavily on accurate value estimates, it raises an interesting question: Can PPO’s value network still rank actions correctly?
+We tested this by sampling five possible next steps from a shared initial state and measuring whether the method predicted the next step with the highest ground truth value by assigning it the highest predicted value.
+As shown in Figure \hyperref[fig:progress_and_top_action]{8.b}, PPO's value network performs near chance levels for most of the training, improving only slightly over time.
+In contrast, \methodname{} consistently identifies the top action with high accuracy throughout.